jhellingman/tei2html/Wiki/CrossReferences.md

 **Bible citation:** Use `bib:<`_book chapter:verse_`>` as url.

 This will link to a page at the [BibleGateway](http://www.biblegateway.com/passage/?search=job%201:21&version=NIV) in the same language as the text.
 Alternatively, it could use the [Skeptics Annotated Bible](http://skepticsannotatedbible.com/job/1.html#21).

-Also see the section on Canonical References in TEI P5, which describes a more complex way of encoding such references, using the `cRef` attribute on the `<ref>` element
+**Custom Shorthand notations using `prefixDef`

+Also supported are [`prefixDef` definitions](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-prefixDef.html) from TEI P5, which allows you to define your own prefix and replacement pattern for external links.

 # External Link Locations #